manuel-alvarez-alvarez/microservices-workshop/README.md

 If you do it correctly it will be available at [http://localhost:8081/statistics/](http://localhost:8081/statistics/)

+### 3. Create a new read model and use differnt set of technologies (brave hearts only)

+Think about another possible read model that can be built using the existing events of our ubiquitous language and try to build a new read model / microservice using a totally different set of technologies (for instance Node.js).

+> **Hint**.
+You can use a [sidecar](http://projects.spring.io/spring-cloud/spring-cloud.html#_polyglot_support_with_sidecar) to do the linking between spring cloud and your read model.

 ## Build and run

 You can build the application just by running: